The Mile and a Half Plume

 But this led me to wonder: Has anyone done a “PollutionScore” application, similar to WalkScore?
 It would be a nice, and useful, GIS overlay — and why not on WalkScore itself? (as an aside, I’ve noticed that, even within my general neighborhood, which is close to 100 on the WalkScore, the number drops as one heads towards the elevated section of the BQE and the large traffic artery of Hamilton Avenue; and not surprisingly, I try to walk down there as little as possible).

 In any case, here’s more on the study.

 This entry was posted on Friday, July 10th, 2009 at 7:23 am and is filed under Environmental factors, Etc..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.